 How to find the serial number of an unknown AirTag

-If you have an NFC-compatible iPhone or Android device, simply hold the AirTag near the NFC scanner on your phone.
-This will open an Apple webpage containing the AirTag's serial number as well as contact information in case the owner has marked the AirTag as "Lost."
-The AirTag's serial number is also physically printed on the device itself, so you can find out the information even without an app or website.
-To do this, press the stainless steel back of the AirTag and twist it counterclockwise to remove the back cover.
-Remove the battery to reveal the AirTag's serial number and other model identifiers and FCC information.
+If you have an NFC-compatible iPhone or Android device, simply hold the AirTag near your phone's NFC scanner.
+This will open an Apple webpage displaying the AirTag's serial number and contact information if the owner has marked the AirTag as "Lost."
+The AirTag's serial number is also physically printed on the device itself, so you can find this information without an app or website.
+To do this, press down on the stainless steel back of the AirTag and twist counterclockwise to remove the back cover.
+Remove the battery to reveal the AirTag's serial number, other model identifiers, and FCC information.
 Looking for suitable AirTag cases?
-Then take a look at Amazon.
-In our AirTag list you will find the trackers and accessories from Apple and third-party providers - enjoy browsing.
+Check out Amazon.
+Our AirTag list features trackers and accessories from Apple and third-party manufacturers—happy browsing!
 (Photo by hadrian / Bigstockphoto)